swissmanu/pattern-matching-with-typescript/README.md

 # Pattern Matching with TypeScript

-TypeScript does not have any pattern matching functionality built in.
+[TypeScript](https://www.typescriptlang.org/index.html) does not have any pattern matching functionality built in.
 This article shows several ways how you can replicate the core of a simple pattern matcher using a few simple structures and functions within TypeScript.

-Done right, resulting code will have improved maintainability and better runtime type safety.
+Resulting code will have improved maintainability and better runtime type safety when done right.

 ## What is Pattern Matching?